 6) My parents never officially divorced and that has been a major problem for me when applying for scholarships and loans.
 No information about my father.
 No proves that my parents are separated.
 No prove that my father is not contributing to the family's monetary needs.

 6) Despite the struggles I faced , I managed to obtain straight A's for UPSR(5A's), PMR(7A's) and SPM(7A+, 2A's).
 I also had an excellent track record.
 This was achieved without attending any tuition centers.
 And no, I'm no genius or any sort like that.
 I'm of average intellect.
 I'm a slow but a steady and determined learner.

 7) I was very hopeful about getting a scholarship to further my studies for pre-u.
 Unfortunately, of the 11 applications I sent in, I proved successful for none.

-8) On the brighter side, my eldest sister had migrated to US with her husband and they had been able to contribute for my pre-u studies on top of the partial funding I received from my study loan.
+8) On the brighter side, my eldest sister and her husband have been able to contribute for my pre-u studies on top of the partial funding I received from my study loan.

 9) I'm currently in my second semester for my foundation course and I hold a 4.00 CGPA from my last semester.
 I am working towards maintaining a streak to hopefully land myself yet another scholarship opportunity.

 Sometimes when I look back in retrospect, I do think that things were unfair at certain points of my life.
 I mean it is hard to forgo that natural inclination especially when you're surrounded by so many others who are clearly far better off than you, right?

 Often when this happens I like to remind myself that life wasn't even meant to be fair in the first place considering how fairness in life would take into account all aspects one can imagine of.
 Put simply, a fair life is nothing more than just a figment of the fictitious world we sometimes pretend to live in- a place where all sorts of delusion flourish in.